PaulObalonye/Sitecore-10-k8s-deploy-scripts/README.md

-# The Sitecore Swiss Army Knife "All in one" script for deploying Sitecore 10  into Azure AKS
+# The Sitecore "All in one" script for deploying Sitecore 10  into Azure AKS

 ## Installing prerequisite software